AdaCore/gnatstudio/docs/users_guide/projects.rst

 * :guilabel:`Single Project`

-  This is the wizard you'll probably use most often.
+  This is the wizard you will probably use most often.
 It creates a project file from scratch and asks you for the location of source directories and the object directory.
 The rest of this chapter describes this wizard in more detail.